hbctraining/Peak_analysis_workshop/README.md

 ChIPseeker
 DiffBind
 clusterProfiler
-AnnotationDbi
-TxDb.Hsapiens.UCSC.hg19.knownGene
-EnsDb.Hsapiens.v75
-org.Hs.eg.db
+TxDb.Mmusculus.UCSC.mm10.knownGene
+IRanges
+GenomicRanges

 ```

-> **NOTE:** The library used for the annotations associated with genes (here we are using `TxDb.Hsapiens.UCSC.hg19.knownGene` and `EnsDb.Hsapiens.v75`) will change based on organism (e.g. if studying mouse, would need to install and load `TxDb.Mmusculus.UCSC.mm10.knownGene`).
+> **NOTE:** The library used for the annotations associated with genes (here we are using `TxDb.Mmusculus.UCSC.mm10.knownGene` and `EnsDb.Hsapiens.v75`) will change based on organism (e.g. if studying mouse, would need to install and load `TxDb.Mmusculus.UCSC.mm10.knownGene`).
 The list of different organism packages are given [here](https://github.com/hbctraining/Training-modules/raw/master/DGE-functional-analysis/img/available_annotations.png).

 (3) Finally, please check that all the packages were installed successfully by **loading them one at a time** using the `library()` function.